NaeemSikilkar/Next-Heir-AI-Mobile/README.md

 Thats what this product NextHeir AI solves in todays world.
 NextHeir is an AI-powered inheritance decision platform designed for individuals to simulate wealth distribution and avoid family conflicts.

 Download the mobile app to test it on your phone.
 Scan the QR below to download it from a GDrive link.
-Please note the might take upto 3mins to start and login for the first time as it is just a demo version.
+Please note the it might take upto 3mins to start and login for the first time as it is just a demo version.
 <img width="1024" height="1024" alt="QR NextHeirAI" src="https://github.com/user-attachments/assets/5d8ed906-84f2-4988-a883-1f0d26a14ef8" />

 ---